 Genesee manages nearly 1200 acres of open space, of which about 60% is forested.
-For the last 25 years the Foundation has allocated funds to treat forested areas for forest health and fire safety by thinning to reduce fire fuels, cutting trees to create shaded fuel breaks (to help firefighters in the event of a forest fire), and removing less healthy trees so the healthiest ones can get enough water to thrive.
-The foundation also removes diseased trees and beetle-kill trees when they threaten the health of the surrounding forest.
+For the last 25 years Genesee Foundation has allocated funds to treat these forested areas for forest health and fire safety by thinning to reduce fire fuels, cutting trees to create shaded fuel breaks which helps firefighters in the event of a wildfire, and removing less-healthy trees so the healthiest ones can get enough water to thrive.
+The Foundation also removes diseased and beetle-killed trees when they threaten the health of the surrounding forest.
 A full explanation of Open Space management activities is provided in the annual Genesee Open Space Management Plan, which is available on the Open Space and GEM web pages.

 Genesee Fire and Safety Committee (GFSC) encourages residents and the Foundation to mitigate risk factors wherever possible to protect their own property and the rest of the community from wildfire.
-To this end, they are also looking into other ways to encourage more homeowners to become involved in mitigation efforts.
-These include educational programs, and cost-saving initiatives such as the community-wide slash pickups and group discounts on other services.
-Check this website, The Genescene newsletter and periodic e-mail blasts for information.
+To this end, they are also looking into other ways to encourage more homeowners to become involved in our fire mitigation efforts.
+These include educational programs and cost-saving initiatives such as the yearly community-wide slash pickups and group discounts on tree removal and other services.